We ensure our guidelines are as clear as possible, please read the entire Apply for a Grant area of the website carefully. We recommend that you:

 - You check your documents have the required information.

-- Your budget figures add up, and that the Income and Expenditure totals match.
+- Your budget figures add up, and the Income and Expenditure totals match.
 Check and check again.

 - You clearly name your documents.